Aledonairesa/MCV-2024-C5-Project-T6/README.md

 ### Running Faster R-CNN (Detectron2) experiments

-The scripts related to Faster R-CNN are in the `/detectron` folder and are the following:
+The scripts related to Faster R-CNN are in the `/detectron` folder.
-TO DO
-TO DO
-TO DO

 ### Running DETR (Hugging Face) experiments